doctorfree/Asciiville/README.md

 The Asciiville Wiki article
-"[Adding and Viewing Art Galleries](https://github.com/doctorfree/Asciiville/wiki/Adding-Art-Galleries)" details a brief tutorial introduction to generating a new ASCII Art gallery and viewing it.
+"[Adding and Viewing Art Galleries](https://github.com/doctorfree/Asciiville/wiki/Adding-Art-Galleries)" provides a brief tutorial introduction to generating a new ASCII Art gallery, customizing, and viewing it.

 Asciiville default galleries can be viewed using the interactive menus in the `asciiville` command.
-Select the *Ascii Art Slideshows* entry from the main menu, select the options you prefer (e.g. preferred terminal emulator and audio), and select the ascii art gallery you wish to view.
+Select the *Ascii Art* entry from the main menu, select the options you prefer (e.g. preferred terminal emulator and audio), and select the ascii art gallery you wish to view.